 In-flight checks include any prescribed checklists (climb, enroute, descent) for that particular aircraft as well as periodic systems and fuel quantity checks-termed "ops checks" (operational checks).
-The ops checks allow all pilots to briefly analyze fuel state, engine parameters, G-meter readings and any other parameter desired.
-All in-flight checks will be accomplished in route formation or extended trail.
+The ops checks allows all pilots to briefly analyze fuel state, engine parameters, Gmeter readings and any other parameter desired.
+All inflight checks will be accomplished in route formation or extended trail.
 The flight lead will brief how fuel states will be reported, such as total time, or total fuel on board.